tjFogarty/boilerplate/homepage.md

 # Welcome

-This is the styleguide for AIT.
+This is the styleguide homepage.